gjcourt/parkmate/README.md

 --------

-The idea of this project is to avoid having to pay silly fines simply because we can be forgetful.
-The sole purpose of this sight is to remind you to move your car before you get a ticket.
+The sole purpose of this site is to remind you to move your car before you get a ticket.
 The future home of this project will be http://parkmate.us but until the code is deployable it will live in this repo.

-Since there are already a number of ways to keep track of short amounts of time, for say parking meters, the target audience of parkmate is the universe of people that are paranoid about getting a street cleaning or towing ticket.
+Since there are already a number of ways to keep track of short amounts of time, for say parking meters, the target audience of Parkmate is the universe of people that are paranoid about getting a street cleaning or towing ticket.
 The expected time to move your car for this class of incident can vary anywhere between a few days to a few weeks.
-If this is a problem for you, parkmate will hopefully solve it.
+If this is a problem for you, Parkmate will hopefully solve it.

 The Parkmate application is written in clojure.
 We are currently using a few super cool libraries to help us get off the ground.
 These include